alexisbelcher40/twoLocusPartSelf/README.md

 ## Reproducing the manuscript

-The easiest way to reproduce the manuscript is to simply clone the repo, run createFigs.R, and then compile the manuscript file `doc/twoLocusPartSelf-v2-Clean.tex` using whatever default LaTeX editor/engine you have.
+The easiest way to reproduce the manuscript is to simply clone the repo, run `createFigs.R`, and then compile the manuscript file `doc/twoLocusPartSelf-v2-Clean.tex` using whatever default LaTeX editor/engine you have.

 ## Contact & bug reporting